astrosites/astrosites.github.io/_pages/tutorial.md

     Content inside here
 </article>
 ```
 which is an `<article>` element with the ID `about` and the class `active`.
 Notice also that there are other `<article>` elements below this one with IDs `research`, `community`, and `contact`, which are the names of the other buttons, and which do not have the `class="active"` attribute but do have a `style="display: none;"` attribute.
 Finally, notice that upon clicking the "About Me" button on the home page, we were redirected to [https://your-github-name.github.io/#about](#).
 When a URL is followed by `#something`, your browser moves the page to display the element with `id=something`.
-This indicates that the template has some JavaScript built into it that hides all of the cards when you initially load the page, but shows them by changing the `<article>` elements' `class` and `style` attributes when you click on one of the navigation buttons on the front page.
+This indicates that the template has some JavaScript built into it that hides all of the cards (`style="display: none;"`) when you initially load the page, but shows them by changing the `<article>` elements' `class` and `style` attributes when you click on one of the navigation buttons on the front page, adding `class="active"` and removing `style="display: none;"`.
 (Finally, notice what happens to the URL and `<article>` elements when you click the "X" icon in the top-right of the card.)

 Next, in the GitHub interface, navigate to `index.html` and click the pencil icon so we can make some changes.
 Perform a descriptive search to find the HTML we are interested in.
-Note that since the HTML we are interested in is so far down in the `index.html` file, you may need to use the built in file search function to perform a search.
+Note that since the HTML we are interested in is so far down in the `index.html` file, you may need to use GitHub's built in file search function to perform a search.
 To do so, click on the inner box in the webpage that contains the text of `index.html` and hit Ctrl-F or Command-F again to do your search.

 ![](/tutorial/images/about-me-search.jpg)